tchleung/tomayto_tomahto/README.md

 <p/>
 <br/>

 Due to the imbalance, I decided to curate a more balanced dataset.
 I randomly selected 1851 male and 1851 female audio clips from the validated pool of both Taiwan and China, then split them into train, test and hold-out sets with a 8:1:1 ratio.
+See the executable script in src/curate_data.py.

 # **Constructing a CNN**
 ## **Pre-processing**